njaard/sonnerie/file_format.md

 # A segments-file
 A file of segments contains a bunch of segments, each with their complete header.
-The file of segments' segments are sorted lexicgraphically by key.
+The file of segments' segments are sorted lexicographically by key.
 A key may span multiple segments.
 Sonnerie chooses a reasonable approximate maximum segment size.